Thompson Okanagan Junior Lacrosse League: History

 1999: Thompson-Okanagan Junior Lacrosse League founded by Dan Wray to provide a quality lacrosse environment for players aged 16 to 20.
 Wray first launched the concept of organized lacrosse for players in Grades 11 and 12 with an intermediate league in the Interior for three years in the late 1990s.

 With a large and talented crop of 1983-born talent coming out of the midget ranks, Wray felt the time was right to launch a junior B circuit for players in the valley.

 The new league would begin regular season play in 2000.

 2000: The league appointed Phil Reunoff as its first Commissioner.

 The Rutland Raiders defeated the North Okanagan Tigers in the final series to claim the inaugural TOJLL Championship.

-2001: The TOJLL season was a fifteen-game regular season.
+2001: The league had six teams: Kamloops Rattlers, Kelowna Braves, Kelowna Dragons, North Okanagan Tigers, Rutland Raiders and South Okanagan Flames to play a fifteen-game regular season.

 The South Okanagan Flames were forced to forfeit three games due to ineligible player rules.

 The playoffs were a best-of-three semifinals and a best-of-five finals.
-The league had six teams: Kamloops Rattlers, Kelowna Braves, Kelowna Dragons, North Okanagan Tigers, Rutland Raiders and South Okanagan Flames.

 2002: Cam Morrison became the league's second commissioner.

 The TOJLL allowed the Prince George Posse into the league, as an exhibition team, for the eighteen-game regular season.
 Note: The Posse went on to a perfect (18–0–0) season.